vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 # VMware Tanzu for Kubernetes Operations on vSphere Reference Design

-Tanzu for Kubernetes operations simplifies operating Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
+Tanzu for Kubernetes Operations simplifies operating Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 Tanzu for Kubernetes Operations delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

-This document describes a reference design for deploying VMware Tanzu for Kubernetes operations on vSphere.
+This document describes a reference design for deploying VMware Tanzu for Kubernetes Operations on vSphere.

-The following reference design is based on the architecture and components described in [Tanzu Solutions Reference Architecture Overview](index.md).
+The following reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 ![Figure 1 - Tanzu for Kubernetes Operations](img/tko-on-vsphere/figure-1.png)

 ## Supported Component Matrix